jgcodes2020/pancake/docs/index.rst

 - Use ``mytype.y``/``mytype->y`` to get member ``y`` of struct/union ``mytype``
 - There is no difference between ``.`` and ``->``, Pancake auto-detects struct pointers and dereferences them
 - Current limitations only allow base types to be retrieved this way, no struct/array/union support just yet
+- Macro constants and object fields are macro'd in like they would be in C/C++, unlike Wafel.
+This is done to simplify the parser.

 Indices and tables
 ------------------